GeekVisit/uproot/README.md

 To use Uproot, you'll need to export and import static leases to the respective routers.

 Below are the export/import steps for each router/firewall type that is supported by Uproot.

+## Supported Routers and Firewall Software

+The following router and firewall software are supported:

+* DD-WRT
+* Mikrotik RouterOS
+* OPNSense
+* OpenWrt
+* pfSense

+If you have a target device that is supported, but an unsupported source device (e.g., you are migrating from Google Wifi to OpenWrt), see  [Unsupported Routers - Creating A CSV File of Network Devices Using Nmap](#user-content-unsupported-routers---creating-a-csv-file-of-network-devices-using-nmap).

 ## DD-WRT